-The objective of this course is to give students a general understanding of the different financial markets and institutions in the context of both the U.S. and Singapore.
-The financial assets traded in these markets, the financial services and instruments these institutions offer, and the mechanisms and characteristics influencing the value of these assets and instruments will also be discussed.
+This course aims to give students a general understanding of the different financial markets and institutions in the context of both the U.S. and Singapore.
+We will also discuss the financial assets traded in these markets, the financial services and instruments these institutions offer, and the mechanisms and characteristics influencing the value of these assets and instruments.